ocp-workshop-wf/bootcamp/module6/README.md

 This type of probe is only executed at startup, unlike liveness and readiness probes, which are run periodically.

 **liveness probe** in OpenShift (which leverages Kubernetes) is a mechanism used to determine if a container within a pod is still running and healthy.
 Its primary purpose is to detect and handle situations where an application might be running but has entered an unrecoverable state, such as a deadlock or a process hanging, and is no longer able to serve requests.
-It alos answer the question:
+It also answer the question:
 > Should we restart this Pod?

 - Default is to probe every 10 seconds